W4RG0Dpk/BeyondChats/assignment/README.md

-# 🎭 PersonaForge: Reddit User Persona Generator
+# 🎭 Beyond the Screen: Your Digital Footprint as Persona

 Turn real Reddit conversations into richly-cited, AI-generated user personas.
 Built on local semantic search, Retrieval-Augmented Generation (RAG), and private LLM inference—**no data leaves your device.**